paulklemm/regression-heatmap-paper/Cover Letter.md

 At first, we'd like to thank all reviewers for the detailed feedback on this paper.
 The work underwent substantial changes and enhancements.
 We extended the visualization to display various descriptive metrics for regression models, emphasized how expert feedback influenced the design choices, revised all figures and included previously missing important related work.

 This cover letter is divided into two parts.
 The first highlights major changes to the paper.
-The second part covers the reviewer feedback with our inline comments to the individual reviews, which are for the most parts pointers to the first part to reduce redundancy.
+The second part covers the reviewer feedback with our inline comments to the individual reviews, which mostly point to the first part to avoid redundancy.
 We considered all suggestions and corrections from the reviewers, but not all are commented inline below.

 *All changes can be found on the running instance of the Regression Heat Map under [regressionheatmap.herokuapp.com](regressionheatmap.herokuapp.com)*.
 Code changes can be tracked in the GIT repositories [of the R back-end package](https://github.com/paulklemm/regression-heatmap-r-package/commits) and [the Javascript/HTML5/CSS front-end and Node back-end](https://github.com/paulklemm/regression-heatmap-prototype/commits).